-The Merge Wallet is made up of two halves.
+Merge's wallet is made up of two halves.
 One is the public, shareable part called the public key.
 The other is the private part that is required for spending the stored MERGE in that wallet.
 If you want to receive MERGE into your wallet, you should provide one of your public addresses.
-Think of the public part of a Merge Wallet as your email address and the private part as the password to that email address: you can share the email address freely, but not the password.
+Think of the public part of Merge's wallet as your email address and the private part as the password to that email address: you can share the email address freely, but not the password.

 Encrypting your wallet is a great idea to prevent other people using your computer to steal your money or your wallet.dat file.
 Please don’t forget the encryption's password.
 If you lose it, you can’t access your funds anymore and we will not be able to help.

-In the MERGE Core client, click on Settings > Encrypt Wallet... and add your password (passphrase) in order to encrypt your wallet.
+In your Merge wallet, click on Settings > Encrypt Wallet... and add your password (passphrase) in order to encrypt your wallet.
 A confirmation plus the encryption process (can take a few minutes) will follow:

 This action is very important.
 Don't forget to back up your wallet.dat!